-If you have a QR code reader, you can scan the code for mydlink SharePortTM to the right.
+If you have a QR code reader, you can scan the code for mydlink SharePort to the right.

-4. On your mobile device, go to your Wi-Fi settings and connect to your router's wireless network using the default Wi-Fi settings.
-Your Wi-Fi network details can be found on the included Wi-Fi configuration card included with your router, or on the bottom of the router.
+3. On your mobile device, go to your Wi-Fi settings and connect to your router's wireless network using the default Wi-Fi settings.
+Locate the Wi-Fi name (SSID) and password for your device as printed on the included Wi-Fi Configuration Card.